Morwell: History

 Thriving on the success of the power industry, Morwell developed into a city offering substantial housing and financial opportunities for its many residents.
 With the general growth of the Latrobe Valley, Morwell's success appeared destined to continue.
 However, the approval by the City of Morwell to build the Mid Valley Shopping Centre complex away from the CBD led to the decline of the CBD, with many empty shopfronts the result.
 Further, restructuring and privatisation of the State Electricity Commission in the 1990s led to massive job losses in the region, which accelerated the decline of Morwell's central business district.
 Many shops are now empty and in a state of disrepair.

-Amalgamation of the local councils following a Statewide review of local government boundaries in 1994 saw Morwell become part of the City of Latrobe and the civic centre established in Traralgon.
+Amalgamation of the local councils following a statewide review of local government boundaries in 1994 saw Morwell become part of the City of Latrobe and the civic centre established in Traralgon.
 With the re-establishment of an elected council, the civic centre was moved back to Morwell and the new council building constructed in 2005 in the hope of leading to a revitalisation of the city centre.
 Unfortunately, that revitalisation failed to eventuate.
-The new justice precinct was completed in 2006 and has somewhat increased CBD activity as alleged criminals come to the Morwell justice precinct for processing through the Justice System.
+The new justice precinct was completed in 2006 and has somewhat increased CBD activity as alleged criminals come to the Morwell justice precinct for processing through the justice system.

 Figures released by the Australian Bureau of Statistics in March 2011 show the average wage of Morwell residents to be the lowest of the three major Latrobe Valley towns.

 Morwell is the headquarters of the Central Gippsland Institute of Technical and Further Education.
-It contains a major regional art gallery with an excellent local collection and is noted for its extensive rose gardens.
+It also is home to the Latrobe Regional Gallery, a major regional art gallery with an excellent local collection, and is noted for its extensive rose gardens.
 Nearby at Churchill is the Gippsland Campus of Federation University.
 A commemorative bust of Lt Gen Sir Stanley Savige was erected in 2006.
 Born in Morwell, Savige founded Legacy Australia following World War 1 to assist widows and families of servicemen.

 Morwell is home to the Morwell Centenary Rose Garden, a parkland of over 2 hectares on a former railway reserve that showcases over 3500 roses.
 In 2009, the garden was presented an 'Award of Garden Excellence' by the World Federation of Rose Societies.

 Throughout April-July 2025, Morwell experienced an economic boom during the mushroom murder trial of Erin Patterson, who was found guilty of the four charges (three of murder and another of attempted murder) laid against her.